dylanwolf/ttrpg-tools/README.md

 - **Step Model**: A step model defines each step in the process.
 You can use code to enforce certain rules (like filtering out options that are unavailable, etc.).
 Each step keeps its own state, which is then written back to character data.
 Whenever a step is changed, each step in the model processes.
 When a step processes, you can use character data to provide a default value (if one doesn't exist).
 A step model can be registered by calling `registerBuilderModel` in `src/utilities/character-builder/BuilderFactory.ts`.
 - **Character Sheet**: The character sheet takes character data for the builder and renders it in a readable format.
 A character sheet can be registered by calling `registerCharacterSheetRenderer` in `src/utilities/character-builder/BuilderFactory.ts`.

+### Step State vs. Character Data

+Data for the character as a whole is stored in the _character data object_.

+Each step in the model contains its own state in a _step state object_.
+This gets used in three ways:

+- When a step is updated before it is rendered, the step state object is updated from _source and character data_.
+- When a step is rendered, only _step state_ is used. _Source and character data_ are not available.
+- When step data is changed, it is combined with _source data_ to update _character data_.

+Step state and character data have the following differences:

+- Only character data is persisted when a session is saved.
+Functions that define a step's default value should use character data to reconstitute step state.
+- Step state is conceptually closer to the data needed to render HTML inputs and view data.
+Character data abstracts this away as much as possible, only representing the choices the user made.
+(Character data doesn't have to store full data such as stats calculated from other choices; that can be pulled together when a character sheet is rendered.)
+- Typically a step only has access to character data for the whole character, but only has access to step state for itself.
+During the step update (before rendering a step), everything needed to render that step should be added to step state.

 ### Character Builder Steps

 There are X types of generic character builder steps that can be configured in a character builder process.
 (You can also define custom steps for a process, such as the spell selector in the Ryuutama PC builder.)